guidovdijk/viual-studio-code-extension/README.md

 # handle-bars-redirecter README

-This is the README for your extension "handle-bars-redirecter".

 ## Features

 Redirect handlebar.js syntax e.g '{{> file }}' in html files to the destination html file